maddsua/madbase64/README.md

 Stackoverflow solutions are just garbage.
 No, really.
 Just look at that endless std::string pushbacks and countless temp buffers.

-It could be one of the fastest base64 enc/decoder implementation.
+This one could be one of the fastest base64 enc/decoder implementation.
 Or it's the dumbest one.
 Need your feedback to tell!

 **Pros**
 - 🚀 Achieves speeds over 100 MB/s at a single thred of AMD Ryzen 3600